 The Credit Union principally provides pension benefits to its eligible employees through the BC Credit Union Employees' Pension Plan.
 The Plan is a contributory, multiemployer, multidivisional registered pension plan governed by a Board of Trustees which is responsible for overseeing the management of the Plan, including the investment of the assets and administration of the benefits.
 The Credit Union is one of several employers participating in the 1.75% Defined Benefit Division of the Plan.
-As of September 30, 2021, this Division covered about 3,500 active employees, 1,400 deferred members and approximately 1,330 retired plan members, with reported assets of approximately \$1,036 million.
+Based on the fourth quarter's information for 2022, this Division covers about 3,400 active employees, 2,200 inactive members and approximately 1,500 retired plan members, with reported assets of approximately \$1,105 million.
 At least once every three years, an actuarial valuation is performed to assess the financial position of the Plan and the adequacy of the funding levels.
-The most recent actuarial valuation of the 1.75% Division of the plan as at December 31, 2018 indicated a going concern surplus of \$31.6 million and a solvency deficiency of \$99.5 million, based on market value assets of approximately \$735 million.
+The most recent actuarial valuation of the 1.75% Division of the Plan conducted as at December 31, 2021 indicated a going concern surplus of \$112.5 million and a solvency deficiency of \$10.4 million.
 Employer contributions to the Plan are established by the Trustees upon advice from the Plan's actuaries, including amounts to finance any solvency deficiencies over time.
-The next formally scheduled actuarial valuation is scheduled for December 31, 2021 with results expected to be available in September 2022.
+The next formally scheduled actuarial valuation is scheduled for December 31, 2024.

-The amount contributed to the plan for 2021 was \$192,974 (2020 - \$188,259).
+The amount contributed to the plan for 2022 was \$183,995 (2021 - \$192,974).
 The contributions were made for current service and have been recognized in earnings.